shizzlefries/about-me/README.md

 >Participated on the school basketball team in 8th and 9th grade

->Code Club's leader of Girls Who Code
+>Code Club's leader of Girls Who Code in 11th grade